dahlia/awesome-sqlalchemy/README.rst

 sandman_
-   Generate a curl-able REST HTTP API with searching and filtering for all tables in database; with Flask-SQLAlchemy and HTTP Basic Authentication.
+   Generate a curl-able REST HTTP API with searching and filtering for all tables in database and an admin UI with Flask-SQLAlchemy and HTTP Basic Authentication.

 .. _paginate_sqlalchemy: https://github.com/Pylons/paginate_sqlalchemy